lkoelman/prelude/personal/README.md

     ln -s /path/to/prelude_personal ~/.emacs.d/personal

-Emable the Prelude modules you want to use:
+Enable the Prelude modules you want to use:

     emacs ~/.emacs.d/prelude-modules.el

-## Customizations
+## Customizations List

+These are the customization from the bare Prelude distribution:

 - start from bare Prelude distribution